The Cleveland–Loretta Quagmire

 "The Cleveland–Loretta Quagmire" is the fifth episode of the fourth season of the American animated television series Family Guy.
 The episode aired on Fox on June 12, 2005.
-This episode marks the final appearance of Loretta, until the season 7 episode, "Love, Blactually".
-In the episode, Cleveland's wife Loretta cheats on him with Quagmire, due to Cleveland's "lack of passion" and "not being a real man".
+This episode marks the final appearance of Loretta, Cleveland's wife, until the season 7 episode, "Love, Blactually".
+In the episode, Loretta cheats on Cleveland with Quagmire, due to her husband's "lack of passion" and "not being a real man".
 With Cleveland separating from Loretta, this episode lays much of the foundation for The Cleveland Show.
 The episode features guest performances from Jane Carr, Randy Crenshaw, Miriam Flynn, Denis Martell and Fred Tatasciore, as well as several recurring guest performers for the series.